NexusSocial/identity/README.md

 at your option.
 This means you can select the license you prefer!

-Any contribution intentionally submitted for inclusion in the work by you, shall be triple licensed as above, without any additional terms or conditions.
+Any contribution intentionally submitted for inclusion in the work by you, shall be dual licensed as above, without any additional terms or conditions.